 The second floor needed to accomplish many architectural goals.
 The upscale dealership’s mezzanine was designed to not only showcase the sportsters through large windows, but also to actually store a number of cars.

-“The 20-gage, 2-inch composite deck chosen for the mezzanine and second floor was selected because it could span 50 feet unshored and still support both the enormous dead loads as well as the moveable live loads,” says Kurt Voigt, engineering manager for New Millennium Building Systems.
+“The 20-gage, 2-inch composite deck on composite joist system chosen for the mezzanine and second floor was selected because it could span 50 feet unshored and still support both the enormous dead loads as well as the moveable live loads,” says Kurt Voigt, engineering manager for New Millennium Building Systems.

 Considering what is going to be supported, the project features relatively shallow joists: just 28 inches deep.
 This is possible thanks to the composite action of the flooring system.